dvklopfenstein/goatools_simulation/README.md

 ![figure](doc/logs/fig_goea_100to000_004to124_N00050_00020_humoral_rsp.png)

 #### Random Associations
-The original associations are randomized for all associations except for the _Non-True Nulls_ from a randomly chosen study set of genes.
+The original associations are randomized for all associations except for the _Non-True Nulls_ (genes that are significantly different that the population of all mouse genes) from a randomly chosen study set of genes.

-This mimics the Benjamini/Hochberg preparatory simulation in column A where all hypothesis tests are extremely significantly (P-Value is 0.00 to 0.01) when the alpha is 0.05.
 ![figure](doc/logs/fig_goea_rnd_100to000_004to124_N00020_00020_humoral_rsp.png)

 ### Abstract